uesp/dfutils/README.md

 	DFSkills - Modifies FALL.EXE to allow skills and attributes to exceed 100 DFSpells - Edits the ARENA2\SPELLS.STD file
-	DFText - Edits the Arena2\TEXT.RSC file containing most game texts DFThief - Edits a save game to become a member of the Thieves Guild or Dark Brotherhood after you have been expelled DFWagon - Changes the maximum weight limit of the wagon FDagger - Permits running of the Andyfall mod without a CD.
+	DFText - Edits the Arena2\TEXT.RSC file containing most game texts DFThief - Edits a save game to join the Thieves Guild or Dark Brotherhood after being expelled DFWagon - Changes the maximum weight limit of the wagon FDagger - Permits running of the Andyfall mod without a CD.